 - A drive-thru cashier had hot coffee thrown at her.

 These are not isolated cases and they do not just happen under the Golden Arches.
 One man at a Church’s Chicken in Louisiana threatened an employee with a gun after his refund request was denied.

 Yes, we realize that most fast-food workers are not assaulted on a daily basis, but they are injured often due to other causes.
 Today, we will dig into the numbers of fast-food industry worker injuries.
 We will also look at the overall workforce injury landscape.
-If you need a Kansas City work injury attorney, you can count on Mayer & Rosenberg, P.C.
+If you need a workplace injury lawyer in Kansas City, you can count on Mayer & Rosenberg, P.C.